ba-st/Willow/docs/tutorial/Interaction-Affordances.md

 There's also support for performing the AJAX call only when some condition is met.
-You can use `with:onlyWhen:serverDo:` and indicate a block that receives a JSObject representing the parameter from the first argument.
+You can use `with:onlyWhen:serverDo:` and indicate a block that receives a `JSObject` representing the parameter from the first argument.

 ## Serialization

 When using Willow, your application will not normally require a full page submission.
-When working with form elements the contents must be serialized in an AJAX call so the server components have the updated values.
+When working with form elements the contents must be serialized in an AJAX call, so the server components have the updated values.
 Depending on the interactivity level you want in your application you have several options.

-Lets see an example:
+Let's see an example:

 ```smalltalk
 button on trigger serializeContainerForm